 POSITION TITLE: Program Manager

-SCHEDULE: Monday -Friday 0830hrs-1700hrs; requirement to participate in after hours on call rotation.
+SCHEDULE: Monday -Friday 0830hrs-1700hrs; requirement to participate in after hours

 START DATE: As soon as possible